Skip to main content

 Open the Storage Tab

-Click on the Storage tab in the server management navigation to see all disk drives attached to your server.
+Click on the Storage tab in the server management navigation.
+You will see a card for each disk drive attached to your server.

 Understanding the Storage Display

-Each disk drive is displayed as a card showing:
+Each disk drive is displayed as a card showing the following details:

 DetailDescription

-CapacityThe total storage space allocated to this drive (e.g., 50 GB, 100 GB)
+CapacityThe total storage space allocated to this drive (e.g., 100 GB)

 Storage Best Practices